opentensor/developer-docs/docs/subnets/create-a-subnet.md

 :::

 :::tip Validating in Your Own Subnet
 Ensure that you are meeting the [minimum requirements for validation](../validators#requirements-for-validation)  Another option for subnet owners is to ask one of the root network (subnet 0) validators to parent your validator hotkey as a childkey of theirs.
 This will lend their stake to your validator, and can help you ensure that your validator maintains a sufficient stake to effectively participate in consensus as well as resist deregistration.
+See the [Child Hotkeys](/child-hotkeys) documentation for more detail.
 :::

 ### Step 4.
 Check to see if you can start the subnet